ElToberino/Tobers_Multidisplay_XXL/README.md

 **Messages**<br>
 All messages are set via admin.html.<br>
-The first message and and the first graphic slot are stand alone slots if all other slots are deactivated.
+The first message and the first graphic slot are stand alone slots if all other slots are deactivated.
 Stand alone message means that the message sent is printed on display (static) and will stay there.
 Standalone graphic means that the graphic chosen is repeated indefinitely.<br>
 On this site changes are only saved persistently saved to file by clicking "Save Current".<br>

 **Configuration**<br>